panahiparham/8051_Coding_dummy/README.md

 HERE: MOV R1, #ffH
 ```

-which is just 2 MOV commands and one jump command
+which is just 2 MOV commands and one jump command. first we move #ba hex value into R4 register then we compare the value of R4 with #bb and if they're not equal (which they aren't) the program will jump to the HERE label and move #ff into R1, leaving R0 unchanged.</br>

 </br>*this is a work in progress*</br>